mzae/my-portfolio/index.md

 author_profile: true
 ---

-Hi, I'm **Wanjama** — an Azure cloud security enthusiast with a sharp eye for identity, access, and automation.
+Hi, I'm ** Daniel Wanjama** — an Azure cloud security enthusiast with a sharp eye for identity, access, and automation.
 This portfolio is a living showcase of my journey through Microsoft Entra ID, Zero Trust architecture, and secure infrastructure design.

 From scripting bulletproof file organizers to documenting real-world labs on Conditional Access, Privileged Identity Management, and secure storage endpoints — I’m building a toolkit that’s not just functional, but resilient.